ims-systems-00/ims-kb/docs/General Information/Modules/Our IMS/our_ims.md

 + Internal Function
 + External Function

-Internal Functions are effectively departments within the same company - for example when making the HR Department you would pick `Internal Function` as the Access Type, as it would be the policy put in place for internal users.
+Internal Functions are effectively departments within the same company - for example when making the HR Department you would pick `Internal Function` as the Access Type as it would be the policy put in place for internal users.

-External Functions, on the other hand, are for outside parties that need access to the iMS System, such as Compliance Bodies that would audit your Organisation.
+External Functions on the other hand are for outside parties that need access to the iMS System, such as Compliance Bodies that would audit your Organisation.

 ## Access Policy

-`Access Policies` allow you to limit the features users within a Business Unit have access to.
+`Access Policies` allow you to limit the features users within the Business Unit have access to.

 You can view more information about Access Policies [here][Access Policies].